All Episodes

 Maybe if he hadn't authored it, maybe those people that were mowed down would still be alive today.

-And similarly, you have Comrade Bill De Blasio.
+And similarly, you have Comrade Bill de Blasio.

-Well, he ended our the surveillance system.
+Well, he ended the surveillance system.

-We had one of the detectives that was actually monitoring it, and he said, Yeah, there were plenty of radicals in that mosque.
+If you had radicalism in Mosque, this very mosque that he was at, we had one of the detectives that was actually monitoring it, and he said, yeah, there were plenty of radicals in that mosque.

 The diversity lottery program, no surveillance.